-and taken a line of the control of t D SCREENING OHA/ODE Requirements Hybrid/Onsite Plan ☑ Direct students and staff to stay home if they, or anyone in their homes or community living spaces, have COVID-19 symptoms.
-COVID-19 symptoms are as follows: Primary symptoms of concern: cough, fever or chills, shortness of breath, or difficulty breathing.
-Note that muscle pain, headache, sore throat, new loss of taste or smell, diarrhea, nausea, vomiting, nasal congestion, and runny nose are also symptoms often associated with COVID-19, but are not enough in isolation to deny entry.
-More information about COVID-19 symptoms is available from CDC.
-Emergency signs that require immediate medical attention: April 15 emergency policies related to COVID, June 10 ^{th,} are all updated.
-New confusion or inability to awaken Bluish lips or face Other severe symptoms We visually screen students every day Screen all students and staff for symptoms on entry to bus/school every day.
-This can be done visually and/or with confirmation from a parent/caregiver/guardian.
-Anyone displaying or reporting the primary symptoms of concern must be isolated (see section 1i of the Ready Schools, Safe Learners guidance) and sent home as soon as possible.
-They must remain home until 72 hours after fever is gone (without use of fever reducing medicine) and other symptoms are improving.
-We will follow LPHA advice. □ Follow LPHA advice on restricting from school any student or staff known to have been exposed (e.g., by a household member) to □ COVID-19 within the preceding 14 calendar days. ⊠ Staff or students with a chronic or baseline cough that has worsened or is not well-controlled with medication should be excluded from school.
-Do not exclude staff or students who have other symptoms that are chronic or baseline symptoms (e.g., asthma, allergies, etc.) from school. ຟ Hand hygiene on entry to school every day: wash with soap and water for 20 seconds or use an alcohol-based hand sanitizer with 60-95% alcohol.
-Occurs presently, multiple times per day.
+- ☑ Direct students and staff to stay home if they, or anyone in their homes or community living spaces, have COVID-19 symptoms.
+COVID-19 symptoms are as follows: - Primary symptoms of concern: cough, fever or chills, shortness of breath, or difficulty breathing. - Note that muscle pain, headache, sore throat, new loss of taste or smell, diarrhea, nausea, vomiting, nasal congestion, and runny nose are also symptoms often associated with COVID-19, but are not enough in isolation to deny entry.
+More information about COVID-19 symptoms is available from CDC. - Emergency signs that require immediate medical attention: - Trouble breathing - Persistent pain or pressure in the chest - New confusion or inability to awaken - Bluish lips or face - Other severe symptoms - Screen all students and staff for symptoms on entry to bus/school every day.
+This can be done visually and/or with confirmation from a parent/caregiver/guardian. - Anyone displaying or reporting the primary symptoms of concern must be isolated (see section 1i of the Ready Schools, Safe Learners guidance) and sent home as soon as possible. - They must remain home until 72 hours after fever is gone (without use of fever reducing medicine) and other symptoms are improving. - ☑ Follow LPHA advice on restricting from school any student or staff known to have been exposed (e.g., by a household member) to COVID-19 within the preceding 14 calendar days. - ☑ Staff or students with a chronic or baseline cough that has worsened or is not well-controlled with medication should be excluded from school.
+Do not exclude staff or students who have other symptoms that are chronic or baseline symptoms (e.g., asthma, allergies, etc.) from school.